ErezSo/hashing-service/README.md

 # Hashing Service

-Store assets in a file system with the asset's modified hash as a key - `/save_asset`.

-Fetch an asset from the file system with the returned modified key that was recieved after storing - `/fetch_asset/:hash`.
+Store assets in a file system with the asset's modified hash as a key.
+POST `/save_asset` Fetch an asset from the file system with the returned modified key that was recieved after storing.
+GET `/fetch_asset/:hash`.

 ### Installation